top of page

 1. “The Bible says God’s standard is much different.
 May I explain what He requires?”

-2. “You obviously thought through your answer, but it is different than what the Bible says.
-May I show you what God says we need to know about Him?”
+2. “You obviously thought through your answer, but it differs from what the Bible says.
+May I show you what God says we must know about Him?”

 3. “What you told me about God is interesting, but God describes Himself much differently in the Bible.
 May I show you what He has said about Himself?”